UiPath/ProcessMining-pm-utils/README.md

 ### Generic tests

 #### test_attribute_length ([source](macros/generic_tests/test_attribute_length.sql))
-This generic test evaluates whether the number of every value in the column has a particular length.
+This generic test evaluates whether the values of the column have a particular length.

 Usage:
 ```